RetroReversing/retroReversing/categories/misc/Books.md

 ---
 ## Books First Published in 1999
-This section will cover books related to game development published in the year 1999
+This section will cover books related to game development published in the year 1999.

+This year kicked off the **Wordware Game Developer's Library** with the release of **Real Time Strategy Game Programming Using DirectX**.

 Cover | Title | Author | Software | Notes
 ---|---|---|---|---